Native American Facts For Kids was written for young people learning about the Mohicans for school or home-schooling reports.

 What kinds of stories do the Mohicans tell?

-There are lots of traditional Mohican legends and fairy tales.
+There are lots of traditional Mohican legends and folk tales.
 Storytelling is very important to the

 Mohican Indian culture.
-Here is a story about a woman who avenged her husband.
+Here is a story about the creation of the world.

 What about Mohican religion?